 Food in Crete is bursting with intense Mediterranean flavours.
-The Cretan diet is uncomplicated and made from fresh, healthy ingredients, much of which is grown in Crete’s natural environment using ‘earth friendly’ methods.
-Agrotourism in Crete is popular and it’s easy to see why.
+Traditional Cretan food is uncomplicated and made from fresh ingredients, many of which are grown in Crete’s natural environment using ‘earth-friendly’ methods.

 Mezede or Meze

-Meze comes from the word ‘Mezedes’ meaning little delicacies and it’s a great way to try lots of small tasty dishes of Cretan cuisine.
-These can be as simple as slices of cucumber and tomato sprinkled with sea salt or a mix and match of some of the following…
+Meze comes from the word ‘Mezedes’, meaning little delicacies.
+It’s a great way to try several tasty dishes of traditional Cretan cuisine made from high-quality local ingredients.
+This could be something as simple as slices of cucumber and tomato sprinkled with sea salt, dolmades, dips or a mix-and-match of the following traditional Cretan food.

 Tzatziki, Taramasalata and olives